PiSpace/ai_agent/README.md

 - News Sentiment Analysis: Analyzes the sentiment of the latest news articles to gauge market sentiment and its impact on stock prices.
 - Interactive Stock Comparison: Enables side-by-side comparison of multiple stocks.
 - AI Financial Assistant: Provides dynamic, real-time responses to financial queries and market-related questions, with image analysis capabilities.
+- Portfolio simulator: Enables users to choose various portfolio allocations and provides them with the expected return, annual volatility, and Sharpe ratio for a specified period, along with additional features such as risk analysis and optimization suggestions.
+- Backtesting: Permits users to backtest diverse strategies, producing performance metrics to assess their effectiveness.